David Mitchell (author): Prose

 Mitchell's sixth novel, The Bone Clocks, was published in 2014.
 In an interview in The Spectator, Mitchell said that the novel has "dollops of the fantastic in it", and is about "stuff between life and death".
 The Bone Clocks was longlisted for the 2014 Man Booker Prize and won the World Fantasy Award.

 Mitchell was the second author to contribute to the Future Library project.
 He delivered his book From Me Flows What You Call Time on 28 May 2016.

 Utopia Avenue, Mitchell's ninth novel, was published by Hodder & Stoughton in 2020, during the first year of the COVID-19 pandemic.
 Utopia Avenue tells the "unexpurgated story" of a British band of the same name, who emerged from London's psychedelic scene in 1967 and was "fronted by folk singer Elf Holloway, guitar demigod Jasper de Zoet and blues bassist Dean Moss".
+Jonathan Dee, reviewing for The New Yorker, felt the novel's "authenticity" was diminished by Mitchell's musical descriptions and undermined by unrealistic dialogue from the cameo characters.
+Ben Yagoda wrote about a number of cases where American characters implausibly use expressions found only in British English.